 One of our senior partners will be giving a talk for beginners and intermediates alike at the London Flash Developer and Designer’s user group this Thursday the 26th at 7pm at the London South Bank University’s Keyworth Center.
 The talk on moving to OO development in Flash/actionscript is aimed at answering the many questions of Continue reading

 It seems that recently people, good people, are coming out of the woodwork to point out that they might not always like to deliver their Flash Platform solutions as OO solutions.
 I hear the collective gasp of horror and revilement from the community of Actionscript developers who have spent years refining their coding and OO methodologies to a point where they can code in Java with little effort.
 I myself am one of those coders.
 However, I am forever using the term ‘Pragmatic’ when I speak to staff and peers alike.
 Look at the big picture.
 Not everyone wants a solution that takes 2 months to deliver because you have to develop redundant, reusable, unit tested OO code.
 Many clients want throw away solutions and have no likelihood of code reuse.
-The problem is that we’ve become enamored with the idea of perfecting and using only code.
-Anyone who speaks of the timeline does so with contempt and some even call for it’s removal altogether, suggesting that it is the province of antiquated, knuckle dragging wanna-be coders.
-Not like us ‘real’ coders.
-Continue reading

 Finally, a magazine for the intermediate and advanced developer, and now it’s free!
 Well ok, actually the back issues are starting to be released free as the next issue comes out.
 But that’s pretty good!
-The content is excellent.
-The Logic Bureau is one of the technical advisors to the magazine.
-Take a look at the content synopsis on the cover or any issue and you’ll definitely find something more advanced that you wanted to learn.
-I’m not even going to list the topics, there are so many.
-Go to the site an have a look.